truezetsu/legacy-tz/resources/edit_docs/music_edits.md

+### ALWAYS DELETE THE PRE-EXISTING BRSTM FILE!
+NEVER OVERWRITE, OR ELSE THERE WILL BE SOUND ISSUES ON PLAYBACK.

 | Code 	| Stage 	| Previous Song Title                        	| New Song Title                                     	|
 |------	|-------	|--------------------------------------------	|----------------------------------------------------	|
 | W30  	| MENU  	| Menu 1 (Melee)                             	| Vagrancy (Samurai Champloo)                          	|